Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Molecular Transcorreled Density Matrix Renormalization Group Theory

 By inspection of Eqs.~(\ref{eq:lij}) and (\ref{eq:kijk}) one can show that the following integrals are needed in addition to the standard integrals for calculations with the transcorrelated Hamiltonian

-The remaining terms in Eqs.~(\ref{eq:lij}) and (\ref{eq:kijk}) are obtained by permutation of orbitals indices or exchange of electronic coordinates.
+The remaining terms in Eqs.~(\ref{eq:lij}) and (\ref{eq:kijk}) are obtained by permutation of orbital indices or exchange of electronic coordinates.
 Whereas the additional two-electron integrals of Eqs.\ (\ref{eq:intt}) and (\ref{eq:intu}) do not compromise computational feasibility, the main hurdle is the three-body part in Eq.~(\ref{eq:intw}).
 Assuming that the AO basis is of dimension $N$, the cost of calculating $(\mu\nu|\nabla_1 f(r_{12} )|\lambda\sigma|\nabla_1 f(r_{13})|\kappa\tau)$ is asymptotically proportional to $N^6$.
 Even worse, quantum chemical calculations usually rely on a molecular or a local basis, rather than the atomic basis.
 Transformation of the three-body integrals from one basis to another incurs $N^7$ computational costs with a large prefactor.

 In this work, we circumvent the bottleneck of the three-body-integral evaluation by density fitting, i.e., by resolution of the identity approximations.
 The six-index integrals, Eq.~(\ref{eq:intw}), are decomposed into combinations of three-index quantities that can be evaluated analytically.
 Transformations from one basis to another then become trivial and the integrals can be reconstructed directly in the molecular orbital basis if needed.
 This is advantageous from the perspective of methods such as DMRG, where the size of the molecular orbital basis, \textit{i.e.} the active space, is typically much smaller than $N$.
+Note that our analytical approach differs from the one adopted by Cohen et al.\cite{Alavi2019_tcFCIQMC-Molecules} in two major ways.
+First, we apply a relatively simple function $F$ in Eq.~(\ref{eq:CorrelationFactor}) that is responsible solely for elimination of the electron-electron cusp and aimed at capturing the dynamic correlation effects.
+By contrast, in the work of Cohen et al., a more extensive correlation factor is used that additionally includes electron-nucleus and three-electron terms.
+While such a factor can be expected to provide more accurate energies, its main drawback is the emergence of complicated non-standard two- and three-body multicenter integrals which must be resolved with a six-dimensional numerical quadrature.
+This is avoided by our choice for $F$.